Subway in Miami

 - What are the most common violations at Subway in Miami?

-- The most frequently cited violations at Subway in Miami are: Proper sewage disposal, Proper ventilation, Consumer advisory.
+- The most frequently cited violations at Subway in Miami are: Food contact surfaces, Proper sewage disposal, Chemical properly stored.

 - How many health inspections has Subway in Miami had?